smartcontractkit/chainlink-testing-framework/tools/flakeguard/e2e-flaky-test-guide.md

 - **Optimize**: Only spin up what you need.
 - **If resources are insufficient**, consider redesigning your tests to run in smaller, independent chunks.
 - **If needed**, you can configure CI workflows to use a higher-tier runner, but this comes at an additional cost.
+- **Run with debug logs** or Delve debugger.
+For more details, check out the [CTF Debug Docs.](https://smartcontractkit.github.io/chainlink-testing-framework/framework/components/debug.html)

 ---